canonical/kafka-operator/README.md

 juju run-action kafka/leader get-admin-credentials --wait
 ```

 Apache Kafka ships with `bin/*.sh` commands to do various administrative tasks, e.g `bin/kafka-config.sh` to update cluster configuration, `bin/kafka-topics.sh` for topic management, and many more!
-The Apache Kafka Charmed Operator provides these commands for administrators to run their desired cluster configurations securely with SASL authentication, either from within the cluster or as an external client.
+Charmed Apache Kafka provides these commands for administrators to run their desired cluster configurations securely with SASL authentication, either from within the cluster or as an external client.

 For example, to list the current topics on the Apache Kafka cluster, run the following command: